Notebooks on Container Runtime for ML¶

 Note

 The Python process caches loaded modules.
 Change versions of installed packages before importing the packages in code.
-Otherwise, you might have to disconnect and reconnect to the notebook session to refresh the session.
+Otherwise, you might have to disconnect and reconnect to the notebook session to load the new versions.

 The following examples show how to use some of the available libraries for your ML workload.